iVP-GmbH/iVP-gitbook/home/ivp-planning/advanced-tools/path-tool.md

 ![](../../../.gitbook/assets/iVP_path_tool_mouse_icon.jpg)

 To create a path, **left click on a position** in the [2D-panel](../user-interface/the-2d-panel.md) or [3D-panel](../user-interface/the-3d-panel.md).
-A small circle will appear, marking the spot of the click and functioning as the first point.
+A small circle will appear, indicating the spot of the click and serving as the initial point.
 When the mouse is moved after the click, a line will appear between the point and the mouse cursor.
 To add a new point, simply **left click on another position** in either the [2D-panel](../user-interface/the-2d-panel.md) or [3D-panel](../user-interface/the-3d-panel.md).0

 ![](../../../.gitbook/assets/iVP_path_tool_draw_path_line_new.jpg)